Max Strub: Family

 From 1922 to 1932, Strub was married to his former fellow student Hilde Neuffer (1897–1980; later Rawson).
 She came from a Weimar family of artists and was the daughter of the Jewish court actor Dagobert Neuffer and the writer Hildegard Neuffer-Stavenhagen.
-The Strubs married in the Evangelical-Lutheran Herderkirche in Weimar and had three children.
+The Strubs married in the Evangelical-Lutheran Herderkirche in Weimar and had two children.
 Their son Harald Strub (1923–1988) became a cellist and member of the Arriaga Quartet.
+Their daughter Elgin Strub (Ronayne), born in 1929, a concert pianist and author of various articles on the Strub Neuffer-Stavenhagen family history, including 'Skizzen einer Künstlerfamilie in Weimar', which is the basis of much of this article.
 His Irish son-in-law John Ronayne was among others concertmaster of the Bavarian Radio Symphony Orchestra.
-In 1938 Strub married the Italian pianist Marie-Luisa Moresco; their son Patrick Strub (born 1947) became a conductor and violinist.
+In 1938 Strub married the Italian pianist Maria-Luisa Moresco; their son Patrick Strub (born 1947) became a conductor and violinist.